-Fig.4.1 Spectrum of cosmic rays

-A detailed information on the spectrum of cosmic rays electrons may be found, for example, in [4], p.271, and is reproduced in rough in Fig.4.2.
-The spectrum depicted there consists of two parts, the main one which corresponds to energies above 10^8eV and is ready to approximation, and the lower one which corresponds to energies below 10^8eV and is distorted thoroughly by solar activity.
-The curve seems to have a plateau and is quite monotonous, as compared with the spectra of protons and α -particles (Fig.4.1), with their distinct extrema.
-Because of the small mass of electrons and their probable direct transformation to photons via collision with positrons, the spectrum of cosmic photons should be closer to that of electrons, rather than to those of α -particles and protons, and therefore should have the same plateau as well.
-Additional considerations impel us to make a much stronger assumption: the spectrum of cosmic photons is likely to have a plateau from $10^{8.5} \text{eV}$ down to the zero energy.

-4.1.2 The spectrum of cosmic rays photons

-To substantiate the above assumption, let us return to Fig.4.1, to its dotted, dashed, and bold-dotted lines.
+Fig.4.1 Spectrum of cosmic rays spectrum of cosmic rays electrons that should be more characteristic of the spectrum of photons.
+A detailed information on the spectrum of cosmic rays electrons is stated, for example, in [4], and is reproduced in rough in Fig.4.2.
+The spectrum depicted there consists of two parts, the main one which corresponds to energies above $10^8$ eV and is ready to approximation, and the lower one which corresponds to energies below $10^8$ eV and is distorted thoroughly by solar activity.
+The curve seems to have a plateau and is quite monotonous, as compared with the spectra of protons and $\alpha$ -particles

+Fig.4.2 Spectrum of cosmic rays electrons (Fig.4.1), with their distinct extrema.
+Because of the small mass of electrons and their probable direct transformation to photons via collision with positrons, the spectrum of cosmic photons should be closer to that of electrons, rather than to those of $\alpha$ -particles and protons, and therefore should have the same plateau as well.
+Additional considerations impel us to make a much stronger assumption: the spectrum of cosmic photons is likely to have a plateau from 108.5eV down to the zero energy.
+4.1.2.
+The spectrum of cosmic rays photons To substantiate the above assumption, let us return to Fig.4.1, to its dotted, dashed, and bolddotted lines.
 As indicated in [3], the first corresponds to the estimated galactic flux, as interpreted from satellite measurements; the second is the spectrum required for interstellar cloud heating, and the third is that required for pressure support of the galactic disk.
-Thus different authors, from different points of view, have arrived at the same conclusion, i.e. the spectrum of the galactic flux, and therefore of cosmic photons as well, should have a plateau from about $10^{8.5} \text{eV}$ down perhaps to the zero energy.
+Thus different authors, from different points of view, have arrived at the same conclusion, i.e. the spectrum of the galactic flux,